flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/05_takeoff-climb-cruise.md

     <p/>
     See also [Protections](../a32nx-advanced-guides/protections/overview.md).

-**Passing 10,000ft**<br/>
+??? info "Passing 10,000 feet"
-Turn off and retract the landing lights and when the aircraft is stable (weather, no turn, etc.) you can turn off the seatbelt signs.
+    Turn off the landing lights, and when the aircraft is stable (weather, no planned turns, etc.) you can turn off the seatbelt signs.
 The aircraft will now accelerate to CLB speed (defined in `MCDU PERF CLB` page).

 `LANDING LIGHT ........................................................
 OFF`<br/>
 `SEAT BELT SIGNS ..............................................
 AS REQUIRED`<br/>
 `OPTIMAL/MAX ALTITUDE ...............................................
 CHECK`<br/>

+??? note "At the transition altitude"
-At the transition altitude: #NOTE# this will vary depending on where you are in the world.
+     *NOTE:* this will vary depending on where you are in the world.
 For example, in the U.S. the transition altitude is 18,000 feet.
 In the Netherlands it is 3000.
 Check with your local aviation authority for more details.
+Upon passing the set transition altitude, you will set your barometer to `STD`, as notated in the Check Baro Setting item in the previous section.
+Standard altitude is `29.92 in` or `1013 QNH`.

 `BAROMETRIC REFERENCE ........................................
 SET STANDARD`<br/>